 Sudden damage, or damage that occurs over many months or years, can cause tiny tears (microtears) to develop inside the tissue of the plantar fascia.
-This can cause the plantar fascia to thicken, resulting in the heel pain you feel.
-The surrounding tissue and the heel bone can also sometimes become inflamed.
+This long term damage can cause the plantar fascia to thicken, resulting in the heel pain you feel.
+The surrounding tissue and the heel bone can also sometimes become inflamed and cause some discomfort.

 Most commonly, people who run or jog regularly and older adults who are 40-60 years of age, are the two main groups affected by heel pain.

 Your chiropractor can diagnose your condition and recommend further treatment.
 This may include manipulation, home exercises, acupuncture or dry needling, soft tissue work, massage and may also include organising a referral to see a foot specialist.